benjaminadk/bvgsoftware/_posts/how-to-build-a-color-picker.md

 export default Picker
 ```

 This boilerplate should result in a black rectangle in the middle of the screen.
-The goal to have the color picker appear when this rectangle is clicked and for its background color to be dynamically set based on user input.
-The first thing needed is some sort of container to hold the color picker that acts like a Modal, opening when the rectangle is clicked and having the ability to close via a button or clicking the screen outside the Picker.
+This will be a color swatch.
+The goal to have the picker appear when this swatch is clicked and for its background color to be dynamically set based on user input.
+The first thing needed is some sort of container to hold the color picker.
+This component will behave like a Modal, opening when the swatch is clicked, with the ability to close via a button or by clicking the screen outside the Picker.

 ---